 There's a minimum 14-day cooling-off period, which begins the day after you register for the service.
 During this time, it's your legal right to cancel for free, for any reason.
 Some providers also offer a longer cooling-off period.

-You should notify the provider in writing as soon as possible if things aren't working out for you, you've changed your mind, and you’d like to cancel within this cooling-off period.
+You should notify the provider in writing as soon as possible if things aren't working out, or if you've changed your mind and want to cancel.
 We recommend keeping a record of all communications in case of any problems.

 Just remember that if your broadband service activation happens before this cooling-off period has ended, you’ll be liable for the cost of providing the service during that time.